BOM (Bill of Materials)

 A sub-assembly can be included in a Multi-level Manufacturing Order, if it only has a BOM, and does not have a Routing (no operations).
 Then it is considered as a collection of parts.

-Such a phantom item:
+Such an item:

 - Must only have a BOM.

 - Must not be configured as a procured item ("This is a procured item: No").

 When a Manufacturing Order is created for such an item, the kit is automatically marked as finished - automatically assembled - when all parts are received.

 - One product can have several alternative bills of materials.
 During production scheduling, it is possible to choose the BOM.